bitrise-io/devcenter/_articles/en/api/api-index.md

 tag:
 - api
 - cli
-summary: Many of the features that you are used to on our website and with our CLI are available via the API, too.
-It lets you integrate various systems and services with our CI/CD service for an efficient pipeline.
+summary: The Bitrise API allows you to build deep, custom integrations with your internal tools and processes to create even more efficient development pipelines.
 redirect_from: "/api/v0.1/"
 menu:
   main: